nCine/nCine-site/build-macos.md

 ---
 layout: page
-title: Build for Linux
+title: Build for macOS
-permalink: /build-linux/
+permalink: /build-macos/
 ---

+Before starting download and install [CMake](https://cmake.org/download/).
-In order to build the nCine library using GCC or Clang on Linux you need to have CMake installed and clone or download the following repositories:
+In order to build the nCine library using AppleClang on macOS you need to clone or download the following repositories:

 - **[nCine](https://github.com/nCine/nCine)**, this is the main project
 - **[nCine-libraries](https://github.com/nCine/nCine-libraries)**, this project contains CMake scripts to build dependency libraries (optional)